tetious/watin/src/Core/Readme.txt

 the terms and conditions for using and modifying WatiN.

 * Pre requisits
-- WatiN has been tested on Windows XP SP2, Windows 2000 and Windows 2003.
+- WatiN can only be run on a Windows operating system
-- Make sure you have a working IE6 or IE7 installed on your machine.
+- Make sure you have a working IE6, IE7, IE8, Firefox 2 or Firefox 3 installed on your machine.
-- The .Net 1.1 or .Net 2.0 framework needs to be installed.
+- The .Net 2.0 or later framework needs to be installed.

 * Installing WatiN
 - Create an installation directory like C:\Program Files\WatiN <versionnumber>.